 Before you hit the road, there are a few things to consider.

-- If you were to drive straight from Paia Town to the Pools of Ohe’o, it is 65 miles.
-But it will take you 10-12 hours with stops.
+• If you drove straight from Paia Town to the Pools of Ohe’o, it would be 65 miles.
+But it would take you 10-12 hours with stops.

-- Cell service is very limited while driving.
-Before you head out for the day, use Google Maps for all the places you would like to stop.
+• Cell service is very limited while driving.
+Before you head out for the day, use Google Maps to find all the places you would like to stop.
 I’ve created a Google Map for all the stops I recommend downloading.

 Can you drive the Road to Hana in one day?